GSA-TTS/FAC/backend/support/README.md

 ## Utility for testing cog/over

-The `check_cog_over_for_year` command compares calculated cog/over values against production data.
+The `check_cog_over_for_year` command compares calculated cog/over values against production data / test data loaded in LOCAL environment.
 In production data, users can override a cog/over assignment, resulting in a mismatch.

 The `check_cog_over_for_year` command keeps track of the number of matches / mismatches and prints the information.
 No action is required for mismatches.
 However, if the test dataset does not include any overridden cog/over values, the command will not find any mismatches.